• Skip to primary navigation

 Carrot cake

-• Preheat oven to 350°F. Grease two 9″ round pans with coconut oil — or spray with nonstick spray if not paleo — and dust with gluten-free flour.
+• Preheat oven to 350°F. Grease two 9″ round pans (aff link) with coconut oil — or spray with nonstick spray if not paleo — and dust with gluten-free flour.
 Shake out the excess and set aside.

 • In a large bowl, combine eggs, coconut oil, and sweetener and whisk to combine.